Garnet Stone Properties Facts and Photos

 Grossular garnet in its purest form is clear and colourless but often contains impurities.
 For this reason stones can be found in several different colours.
 The name comes from the Greek word 'grossularia' meaning 'gooseberry' because its colour and shape can sometimes resemble a gooseberry.

 Virtually all tsavorite is found in east Africa.
-This region is rich in vanadium which gives garnet and sometimes emerald their distinctive green colour.
+This region is rich in vanadium which gives garnet and sometimes emerald its distinctive green colour.

 Garnets which have been found in Bronze Age excavations are believed to be one of the world's most ancient gemstones.
 They have been traced to the Nile Delta in 3100 B.C. where ancient Egyptian artisans are known to have created beads, bracelets and other items of jewellery.

 Garnets were widely traded in Carthage (Tunisia) during early Roman times.
 They were believed to have strong curative powers and were also used for hundreds of years as an abrasive.
-Garnet is still widely used today as an abrasive because it's relatively hard, has sharp edges and once crushed is ideal for cutting and sanding.
+Garnet is still widely used today as an abrasive because it has sharp edges and once crushed is ideal for cutting and sanding.

 The high priest breastplate was a religious garment worn by the Jewish high priest during biblical times.
 It was adorned with twelve precious gemstones each of which was inscribed with one of the twelve tribes of Israel.
 Carbuncle is believed to have been the third stone in the first row.